Balancing lake: Case study: Willen Lake, Milton Keynes

 The South Basin is designed for recreational use, mainly dinghy sailing and wind surfing, with a circumference path and banks as described above.
 It is linked to the North (Wildlife) Basin and can be drawn on to manage the level of the latter more finely.
 The North Basin has a large, undisturbed, central island.
 The extensive shallows support a good crop of aquatic plants and invertebrates.
 Very quickly, it became a key wildfowl site.

 In winter, it attracts up to 2,500 wild birds, with a wide variety of migrating waders in spring and autumn.
 Common tern, tufted duck, ringed and little ringed plover, common redshank and northern lapwing.
 Canada geese have become naturalised and they are permanent residents.
 Both basins have deep ponds to maintain the fish population during droughts.
-The lake is managed as a public open space, receiving up to a million visits each year.
+The lake is and its surrounds is owned by the Milton Keynes Parks Trust and is a public open space.